When to visit the vet?

 - Cough

 The symptoms of a heart attack in dogs can vary and are not always easy to recognize.
-Often, affected dogs show signs of weakness or exhaustion, which can occur suddenly.
-Some dogs may show a reduced load-bearing capacity or even collapse.
+Affected dogs often show signs of weakness or exhaustion, which can appear suddenly.
+Some dogs might show reduced exercise tolerance or even collapse.

-A dog that suffers a heart attack may also show signs of pain, such as restlessness, trembling, or whining.
+A dog experiencing a heart attack may also show signs of Pain, such as Restlessness, trembling, or Whining.
 However, these symptoms can be subtle and easily overlooked, especially in older dogs or those already suffering from heart problems.

 Diagnosis